St Paul's College, University of Sydney

 St Paul's College (commonly known as Paul's) is an Anglican residential college within the University of Sydney in Sydney, Australia.
 Founded in 1856, it is Australia's oldest university college.
 Its alumni, referred to as "Old Paulines", include prime ministers, deputy prime ministers, federal and state government ministers, High Court of Australia justices, Court of Appeal presidents and justices, Supreme Court chief justices and justices, pioneering surgeons and physicists, Australian of the Year recipients and 29 Rhodes Scholars.

-The College has nearly 360 residents, of whom about 260 are undergraduate men; the remainder are postgraduate women and men undertaking further study or holding university positions.
+The College has nearly 420 residents, of whom about 300 are undergraduate men and women; the remainder are postgraduate men and women undertaking further study or holding university positions.
 In 2019, the College opened Graduate House at St Paul's College, a community of 140 postgraduate students and university academics with its own additional facilities on the grounds.
-In 2023 it will become fully co-residential opening to male and female undergraduates.
+In 2023 it became fully co-residential, opening to male and female undergraduates.
 It retains most of its original 18 acre grant and has its own oval.